MikaBerglund/Backup-CosmosDB-with-Azure-Functions/doc/configuration.md

 - `CosmosBackup:Accounts:0:CollectionId`: The ID of the collection to back up.
 If not specified, then all collections are backed up.

+Please note that you need to increment the index count for each database/collection you want backed up.

 Disclaimer
 ----------